Intel Blog

 GDP, Unemployment, and Inflation

-In this scenario, escalating tariffs sharply increase input costs, disrupt supply chains, and drive up consumer prices.
+In this scenario, escalating tariffs sharply increase input costs, disrupt supply chains, and drive-up consumer prices.
 Real GDP is expected to decline to a depth roughly half as severe as the Great Recession, as consumer spending, government expenditures, and business investment are curtailed due to heightened uncertainty.

-• Unemployment Rate: Rises from 4.1 percent in March 2025 to a peak of 8.0 percent by the third quarter of 2026.
+• Unemployment Rate: Rises from 4.1 percent in June 2025 to a peak of 8.0 percent by the fourth quarter of 2026.

 Unlike the Great Recession, inflationary pressures persist, driven by tariffs contributing to a rolling impact on CPI, as industries adjust their pricing strategies incrementally.
-This also creates waves of increased demand for certain goods even as overall consumer spending slows, reinforcing inflationary “toilet paper” behavior among consumers and influencing supplier pricing behaviors.
+This also creates waves of increased demand for certain goods even as overall consumer spending slows, reinforcing inflationary hoarding behavior among consumers and influencing supplier pricing behaviors.

 The Federal Reserve’s Response plus the 10-Year Treasury

-Quantitative Tightening continues at a steady pace, reducing up to $35 billion in mortgage-backed securities and $5 billion in U.S. treasuries monthly.
+• Quantitative Tightening continues at a steady pace, reducing up to $35 billion in mortgage-backed securities and $5 billion in U.S. treasuries monthly.

 Sectoral Impacts